duckbat/finance-track-24/server/graphql-server/README.md

-# Graphql API with Express & TypeScript - starter files
+# Graphql API with Express & TypeScript for Finance-App project